 Indiana Voices

+By Dee Ann Hart

 Indiana Voices is a specialized recording program operated by the Indiana Talking Book and Braille Library (TBBL), a division of the Indiana State Library.
-It serves a unique and vital niche by ensuring that Indiana-specific literature and history are accessible to residents who cannot use standard print materialsWhile the National Library Service (NLS) provides a massive collection of audiobooks and braille titles nationwide, they primarily focus on books with a broad, national appeal.
-This often leaves a gap for regional content.
-Indiana Voices was created to fill that gap by recording:
+It serves a unique and vital niche by ensuring that Indiana-specific literature and history are accessible to residents who cannot use standard print materials.
 Books by Indiana authors

-Books as
+Books about Indiana or with significant Indiana themes

+Regional magazines, such as Indianapolis Monthly and Outdoor INDIANA

+Evolution and History

 The program’s history is defined by a transition from local recording studios to modern digital production:

 Establishment: The program was formally developed to supplement the federal NLS collection.
 It historically utilized on-site recording booths at the Indiana State Library in Indianapolis.